Local Dentists. Personalised Dental Care.

 • Oats or porridge (cooled):

-Soft, warm oats can be filling and easy to eat once you’re ready to progress from liquids to soft solids.
+Soft, warm oats can be a filling and easy-to-eat option once you’re ready to progress from liquids to soft solids.

 • Smoothies (without seeds or straws):

-Blended fruits and vegetables are a good way to keep your energy up while you’re healing after surgery.
+Blended fruits and vegetables are a helpful way to boost your energy while recovering from surgery.
 Always drink from a cup, not a straw, to avoid dislodging the protective blood clot in the extraction site.

 • Soft pasta or noodles: